mihanovak1024/pg-startup-essay-highlights/README.md

 To the extent there's a secret to success, it's not to be in denial about that.

 ### 73. Why to Not Not Start a Startup ([link](http://www.paulgraham.com/notnot.html)) - _March 2007_
-- All the reasons you aren't starting a startup, and show why most (but not all) should be ignored:
+- All the reasons you aren't starting a startup, and why most (but not all) should be ignored:
-1. Too Young
+1. Too young
 2. Too inexperienced
 3. Not determined enough
 4. Not smart enough